-Theme NO. Action Priority HO7.3 Provide a walking and cycling route on the eastern side of the Walkato River between Horotiu and Ngaruawahia to create a loop with the Te Awa river ride (5) (also refer to DW1.3). Тор HO7.4 Investigate safety improvements and traffic calming along River Road as well as connections to the proposed route along the eastern side of the river (HO73) to create a loop for recreational cycling (6).
-Low HO7.5 Extend routes around the peat lakes for recreation Medium HO7.6 Improve the carpark at the bridge on Horotiu Bridge Road.
+Theme NO. Initiatives Priority HO7.4 Investigate safety improvements and traffic calming along River Road as well as connections to the proposed route along the eastern side of the river (HO73) to create a loop for recreational cycling (6).
+Low HO7.5 Extend routes around the peat lakes for recreation Medium HO7.6 Refer to the District-wide initiatives for the promotion of passenger transport services, including opportunities for commuters.
+Refer Infrastructure HO8.1 Improve the carpark at the bridge on Horotiu Bridge Road.
 Consider sealing it and adding toilets and rubbish bins.
-Medium Infrastructure HO8.1 Fill in or improve the appearance of the open stormwater drains at the original AFFCO village in Park Road (7).
-Low
+Medium HO8.2 Fill in or improve the appearance of the open stormwater drains at the original AFFCO village in Park Road (7).
+Low HO8.3 Resolve waste water and water reticulation issues (refer to District-wide proposals).
+Refer Governance HO9.1 Refer to District-wide proposals regarding community boards and committees.
+Refer

-4.12 TE KOWHAI
+4.11 TE KOWHAI

-Population: 2,219 (2023 estimate), with growth projected to reach approximately 3,700 by 2060.
+Population: 1,623 (2016 estimate), with growth projected to reach 2,122 by 2045.

 Location: Te Kowhai is located off SH39 on Horotiu Road, about 6km southwest of Horotiu, and east of the Waipa River.